ryanchee/TwitterClient/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- 1. I was out of town for the weekend for personal reasons and did not get started until Sunday afternoon.
+- I had to leave town this weekend for personal unforseen reasons.
+As a result, I did not get started until Sunday afternoon and needed the 24 hour extension.
 I am going to put in the hours for project 4 and plan to improve my score drastically (Aiming for top 10).
 ## License

     Copyright [2016] [Ryan Chee]